docker/docs/compose/reference/down.md

 Networks and volumes defined as `external` are never removed.

-Anonymous volumes are not removed by default but because they don't have a stable name, they will not be automatically mounted by a subsequent `up`.
+Anonymous volumes are not removed by default.
+However, as they don't have a stable name, they will not be automatically mounted by a subsequent `up`.
 For data that needs to persist between updates, use host or named volumes.